ddl-wasanthag/domino-model-monitoring/README.md

 ## Monitoring Model APIs
 In this section, we will
+- Create a training set and a sample model
 - publish a model API
-- Create a training set
 - Create data capture client to capture prediction data
 - Generate Predictions
 - Examine Predictions
 - Create a DMM data source
 - Configure ground truth data

+### Create a Training Set and a sample model
+In this section, you are going to create a training set that can be compared to later prediction data to monitor data drift.
+To read more about creating a training set see this, https://docs.dominodatalab.com/en/latest/api_guide/440de9/trainingsets-use-cases/We will also create an example model that we can use in the later sections.

+**Step1:**

+Create a workspace with Jupyter Lab IDE in the project and open the 1-House_Price_Prediction.ipynb.
+We are going to use the kc_house_data.csv in the sample-data folder to create the training set.
+Note you can use a dataset from a Domino Data Source if you wish.
+Just read the data from the data source into the dataset_raw.

+**Step2:**

+In the cell that contains a call to `Code demonstrating creation of a training set`, update the ‘training_set_name’ to a unique name of your choice and Run all cells.
+This will create a training set that can be associated with the current model version.

+**Step3:**

+Execute the cell that contains `Example code to read the training set just created`.
+This will display the training set.

+**Step4:**

+Follow the rest of the cells to create a training and test set from the training set created above.
+The rest of the cells will train the model and create a serialized model `price_dt_py.sav`.
+At the end of this section, you have a Domino training set and a trained model.

 ### Publish Model API
 This section set up the Model API use in the future sections that generate and store the prediction data.

 **Step1:**

-Review the model_api.py file and change the parameters to the ‘capturePrediction’ call, or make changes if desired.
+Review the model_api.py file and change the parameters to the `capturePrediction` call, or make changes if desired.

 **Step2:**